thoth-tech/documentation/docs/OnTrack/Jupyter Notebook/Docker Containers User Stories.md

 ---

-- As an Admin/Developer, I want the new features to be added seamlessly to the existing OnTrack code and produce no errors or runtime issues.
+- As an Admin/Developer, I want the new features to run independantly from the existing OnTrack code and produce no errors or runtime issues.

 - As an Admin/Developer, I want the feature to produce the intended output every